Updated on December 4th, 2023

 Similarly, when they arrive for their interview, they shouldn’t keep their smartphone in their hand or carry in a beverage.
 Those just give them more items to juggle.
 Instead, smartphones should be placed in the bag (on silent mode) either before they come in or as soon as they check in (if they need to reference or answer an email upon arrival first), and drinks should either be left in a car or finished and disposed of before coming in for the interview.

 Is Wearing Perfume or Cologne to a Scholarship Interview a Good Idea?

 No, it is almost never a good idea to wear perfume or cologne to a scholarship interview!

-Many people are allergic to scents, so avoiding them ensures your interviewer isn’t exposed to something that may cause an unpleasant reaction.
+Many people are allergic to scents, so avoiding them ensures your interviewers are not exposed to something that may cause an unpleasant reaction.
 This includes perfumes, colognes, body sprays, lotions, and even fabric refresher spray that hasn’t had a chance to dissipate.

-Usually, shampoos, conditioners, hair stylers, deodorants, and similar items are fine as long as the scent isn’t particularly strong by the time your student will arrive at their interview.
+Usually, shampoos, conditioners, hair stylers, deodorants, and similar items are fine as long as the scent isn’t particularly strong by the time your student arrives at their interview.